WXLM

-WXLM (980 AM) is a commercial AM radio station licensed to Groton, Connecticut, and serving the New London - Groton area.
-It broadcasts a talk radio format and is owned by Cumulus Media.
-The studios and offices are located on Governor Winthrop Boulevard in New London.
+WXLM (980 AM) is a commercial radio station licensed to Groton, Connecticut, and serving Greater New London.
+It broadcasts a news/talk radio format and is owned by Cumulus Media.
+WXLM's studios and offices are located on Governor Winthrop Boulevard in New London.

-By day, WXLM transmits with 1,000 watts, but to protect other stations on 980 AM at night, WXLM reduces power to 72 watts at sunset.
+By day, WXLM transmits with 1,000 watts.
+To protect other stations on 980 AM at night, WXLM reduces power to 72 watts at sunset.
 It uses a non-directional antenna.
 The station's transmitter is on Briar Hill Road near Gungywamp Road.

 Programming

-Most of WXLM's schedule is made up of nationally syndicated shows, largely from co-owned Westwood One.
-Weekday mornings start with two news magazines, First Light and America in the Morning.
-The rest of the day is made up of conservative talk shows: Chris Plante, Dan Bongino, Ben Shapiro, Michael Knowles, Mark Levin, Jim Bohannon and Red Eye Radio.
+Weekday mornings on WXLM begin with The Gene Valicenti Show from sister station WPRO 630 AM and 99.7 FM in Providence.
+The rest of the day is made up of nationally syndicated conservative talk shows from co-owned Westwood One: Chris Plante, Vince Coglianese, Guy Benson, Ben Shapiro, Mark Levin, America at Night with Rick Valdes and Red Eye Radio.

 Weekends feature shows on money, health, home repair, technology and real estate.
 Weekend hosts include Kim Komando and Bill Cunningham.
 Most hours begin with world and national news from Fox News Radio.
-Local news updates are provided by the staff at co-owned 630 WPRO.
+Local news updates are provided by the staff at WPRO.

 History

 On July 26, 1958, the station signed on the air.
-For many years the station's call sign was WSUB.
-Groton and New London are noted for their shipbuilding industry, including the construction of SUBmarines.
+For more than 50 years, the station's call sign was WSUB.
+Groton and New London are noted for their shipbuilding industry, including the construction of submarines.

 The station was originally a daytimer, required to go off the air at night.
-It was originally owned by Lawrence A. Reilly and James A. Spates.
+It was owned by Lawrence A. Reilly and James A. Spates.
 The original studios were at 119 Bridge Street in Groton.
-It had a full service middle of the road (MOR) format of popular adult music, news and sports.
+It had a full service radio format of popular adult music, news and sports.